 8. Restaurant Reservations

 Reservations can be made 180 days in advance for the duration of your stay if you are staying on the Walt Disney World property.
 This is very important if you have any desire to go to the Cinderellas Royal Table or Ohana for dinner because they fill up that fast.
 You can find out more information about making Disney Dining reservations here.
+We definitely recommend working with a travel agent if you are wanting to make reservations for character meals or some of the highly sought after table service dining options.

 9. Time is money at Disney.

 Being close is an especially important consideration if you have very young children who you may want to allow to nap in the hotel.
 If you have teens or young adults in your family, staying on site gives them the freedom to head back to the parks later in the evening when others might want to stay in the hotel or swim at the pool.
-Everyone being on the premises overall gives much more freedom and peace of mind to parents and other family members if the group decides to separate for a while.
+Everyone being on the Walt Disney World premises gives much more freedom and peace of mind to parents and other family members if the group decides to separate for a while.

-11. Purchases can will be sent to your room.
+11. Purchases can will be sent to your room

 After you get that fun souvenir, you don’t have to take it to Splash Mountain…it will go to your room!
 It does take a day for the item to show up, but your purchases magically appear in your room!
 We have used this every time we are at Disney World and it is a very nice perk!

-13. Go Big or Stay Home.
+13. Go big or stay home.

 If you are like us and you don’t like long lines to an attraction, you don’t mind getting up early to beat the crowds during Magic hours, and you love the feeling of never leaving the Disney magic then the answer is simple – stay at a Walt Disney World Resort hotel.
 If you have a tight budget and are wanting to stay on site but you are not sure you can swing it, here is our suggestion: wait another year or two – we know, thats painful to say – save your money, and do Disney Right!
 Stay in the Disney Hotels and take advantage of all the perks.
 You will pay a bit more but in our opinion it will be worth it!

-We hope this helps you figure out if you should stay onsite at Disney World or offsite!
+We hope this helps you figure out if you should stay on-site at Disney World or offsite!
 Now that you know where you’re staying, let’s talk about when to go by checking out our Disney Crowd Calendar!